 Product Types are a way of grouping products together for special tax or accounting treatment in your accounting system.
 If you prefer to post sales by product type rather than all products in aggregate, then you can configure product types based on one or more product SKUs.

-Step 3 - Accounts and Taxes
+Step 3 - Accounts and Taxes - complete the mapping

 Create the correct VAT rates when mapping accounts and Taxes.
 Because you have grouped by product type and named the SKUs that belong to each product type, A2X will now let you define your VAT rates based on sales by product type, for example 0% and 20%.

-Note: You will need to refresh all the settlements you wish this change to be applied to before it will show up in Accounts and Taxes.
+Please note: You will need to refresh all the settlements you wish this change to be applied to before it will show up in Accounts and Taxes.

 In Accounts and Taxes, if you expand your Sales and Refunds, and Shipping section, you will notice the grouping of transactions by Product Type to which you can apply the correct tax rate.